Skip to content

-Majestic and Ahrefs both built their reputation crawling the link graph, but they score authority differently.
-Majestic gives you two numbers (Trust Flow and Citation Flow) instead of one, and reads as a link-intelligence specialist rather than a full SEO suite.
+Whether you search it as Ahrefs vs Majestic or Majestic vs Ahrefs, the question underneath is the same: both tools built their reputation crawling the link graph, and both score authority differently.
+Ahrefs gives you one number, Domain Rating.
+Majestic gives you two, Trust Flow and Citation Flow, and reads as a link-intelligence specialist rather than a full SEO suite.

 The verdict

-Majestic's two-number system is genuinely useful for spotting spammy link profiles that a single score would hide — a high Citation Flow with a low Trust Flow is a real warning sign.
 Ahrefs' DR is simpler and sits inside a much broader toolkit, which is why most SEO teams reach for Ahrefs first and treat Majestic as a specialist add-on for link audits.
-Neither number is directly comparable to the other — recalibrate your expectations per tool rather than converting scores.
+Majestic's two-number system is genuinely useful for spotting spammy link profiles that a single score would hide, since a high Citation Flow with a low Trust Flow is a real warning sign.
+Neither number is directly comparable to the other, so recalibrate your expectations per tool rather than converting scores.
 Check your own site's free Domain Rating with our checker before paying for either.

-Majestic and Ahrefs answer the same underlying question — "how strong is this domain's link profile?" — with two genuinely different measurement systems.
+Ahrefs and Majestic answer the same underlying question, "how strong is this domain's link profile?", with two genuinely different measurement systems.
 If you've pulled up the same site in both tools and gotten numbers that don't line up, that's not a bug in either product.
-It's because Trust Flow, Citation Flow, and Domain Rating are calculated from separate crawls using separate formulas, and none of them is a direct proxy for how Google actually ranks a page.
+It's because Domain Rating, Trust Flow, and Citation Flow are calculated from separate crawls using separate formulas, and none of them is a direct proxy for how Google actually ranks a page.

 This comparison breaks down what each metric actually measures, what the two tools cost in 2026, where each one earns its keep, and how to decide which (or both) belongs in your workflow.